 - In the bowl of a stand mixer or using a hand mixer, whisk eggs and sugar on medium speed for 5 minutes until pale in colour.
 Add melted chocolate, vanilla extract and espresso and beat until combined.

-- Add flour, salt, cocoa powder and baking soda and mix until just combined.
+- Add flour, salt, cocoa powder and baking powder and mix until just combined.
 Fold in chocolate shavings.
 Cover the cookie batter and chill for 1 hour or overnight.

 - Pre-heat the oven to 170°C. Line a baking tray with parchment or greaseproof paper.
 Roll 2 tablespoons into round balls.
 Place cookies 2 inches apart on baking sheet.
 Bake for 10 -11 minutes, until the edges are just set and the cookies have crackled.
 Leave the cookies on baking tray for 5 minutes before moving to wire rack to cool.
 Eat warm or let cool completely.